Noahkimtai/Noahkimtai/README.md

-- 👋 Hi, I’m @Noah
+- 👋 Hi, I’m Noah
-- 👀 I’m interested in Software Developement adn Testing as well GIS.
+- 👀 I’m interested in Software Developement and QA Engineerin.
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Web developement, QA Engineering and GIS developement projects
 - 📫 How to reach me on [LinkedIn](https://www.linkedin.com/in/noah-chepkwony-1636b715a)